darrenks/nibbles/docs/index.md

 ## News
 - **June 29, 2021**: Nibbles is in **Alpha**!
 If you post code please designate it as Nibbles Alpha so as not to be confusing later when it becomes broken by language changes.

+- **Dec 21, 2021**: Nibbles is in **Beta**.
+Happy solstice and golfing!
+The language should be mostly stable except for bug fixes and documentation for a while.